sjoseph125/INST377_T27/README.md

 1. Click on the state of your choosing.
 Once selected, the chosen state will appear below along with the number of representatives and senators it has.

 2. You can choose which legislator to inspect by clicking on the dropdown menu.
 This might take a few seconds to update, so please be patient.
+Beside each name there is an R or D, refering to the party they are a member of

 3. The filter menu can help you fine-tune your options in the dropdown menu.
 Selecting a checkbox and hitting filter will reset the dropdown menu with options that fall under the selected filter.
 You can only select one box at a time though, we did not have the time to figure out multiple boxes.